 Women fear to be election monitors and supervisors for fear of intimidation from candidates

-Recommendations from the dialogues included; Intensive civic education emphasizing voter education, set up parallel vote counting and tallying centres to disapprove state influenced results, install cameras around polling stations to survey the entire voting process leading to reliable information sources in case of any irregularities, voter bribery should stop and every political aspirant should be investigated to find out where they get the huge sums of money that they pour in their election campaigns.
+Recommendations from the dialogues included; Intensive civic education emphasizing voter education, install cameras around polling stations to survey the entire voting process leading to reliable information sources in case of any irregularities, voter bribery should stop and every political aspirant should be investigated to find out where they get the huge sums of money that they pour in their election campaigns.

 The end of this decade presents a strategic opportunity for women’s rights advocates working towards the implementation of the Women, Peace and Security (WPS) Agenda in the Great Lakes Region to collectively reflect, look ahead, and prepare to take fruitful action.
 In 2020, the African Women’s Decade (2010-2020) by the African Union comes to an end.
 The same year marks 25 years since the Beijing Declaration and Platform for Action.
 The year 2020 will also be the 20th anniversary of the landmark UN Security Council Resolution 1325 on Women, Peace and Security.
 Within the Great Lakes Region, women’s rights organisations have been monitoring progress and advocating for the implementation of diverse regional and national instruments.
 While there has been some progress, a significant implementation gap remains and the WPS agenda is yet to be achieved.